Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 The main thing to know is that the master branch will most likely updated regularly as you are working on your branch.
 You will want to pull those changes down to your local master branch.
 Then you will want to checkout to your branch and use `git merge master` to keep your branch up to date with what is going on with master.
 This is where you may get a merge conflict.

+Note: you should use `git switch branch_name` as opposed to `git checkout` but this is a new command that I am no familiar with.
+Check out the article [What's the Difference Between Git Switch and Checkout](https://linuxhandbook.com/git-switch-checkout/).

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 <h3 id="handling-merge-conflicts">&#10551; Handling merge conflicts</h3>